conjurer-rich/fast-flow-flywheel/pages/toolkit/toolkit-flow-playbook.md

 - Active Decisions: In effect
 - Under Review: Being evaluated or evolved

-Decisions shouldn’t pile up in a backlog,they should flow, just like the work they support.
+Decisions shouldn’t pile up in a backlog, they should flow, just like the work they support.

 ### 🔄 Feedback Loops & Review Cadence

-- Review the Radar and Roadmap together in regular Flow Clinics
+- Review the flow friction discovery results and roadmap together in regular Flow Clinics
-- Use reflections and outcomes to refine your radar categories
+- Use reflections and outcomes to refine your flow friction categories
 - Track signal-to-impact patterns over time to improve foresight

 [⬅ Back to Overview](/toolkit/toolkit-overview)